CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 The Air end is updated via the same process as the remote via PC, Mac and Linux only.

-## Flashing Firmware
+## Flashing Firmware Ground Station

 1. Connect the Herelink Remote unit to your PC via USB.
 2. Put the Herelink Remote Unit into Fastboot by pressing **Power** and **D** button simultaneously while turning on.
 3. Download [flasher\_win.zip](https://herelinkfw.cubepilot.org/flasher_win.zip) [flasher\_mac.zip](https://herelinkfw.cubepilot.org/flasher_mac.zip) or [flasher\_linux.zip](https://herelinkfw.cubepilot.org/flasher_linux.zip).
 4. Extract and Run the application packaged inside the zip file.
-5. After Remote Unit upgrade is complete, you can connect Air Unit and run the application again.
-6. The Units will automatically restart once finished.
+5. After Remote Unit upgrade is complete the Unit will automatically restart once finished.
-7. Herelink Remote Unit will boot up with Activation window, follow the steps bellow to continue.
+6. Herelink Remote Unit will boot up with Activation window, follow the steps below to continue.

+## Flashing Firmware Air End

+**Important: Before proceeding the air unit must be connected to a suitable power supply and antennas must be connected at all times.**

+The air end update process is the same as the ground station above apart from there is not requirement to place the unit in Fastboot as per step 2 before starting.

 ## Herelink Activation